Skip to main content

 *If the student’s contract for residence hall space is accepted and received by the University after the opening date for the contract period, they shall have three (3) calendar days after such date of acceptance to cancel with a $75.00 cancellation charge and prorated room charges.
 The date the contract is received by the University shall be considered the date of acceptance.
 After the three-day period, the student shall be responsible for full room charges for the entire summer session (as outlined above).

-3. University Housing Services will acknowledge, by email, receipt of a student’s request for cancellation of the contract.
-If the cancellation request is not acknowledged within ten (10) days, it is the student’s responsibility to contact University Housing Services to ascertain that the request was received.
+3. University Housing Services will acknowledge, by email and/or mail, receipt of a student's written request for cancellation of the contract.
+If the cancellation request is not acknowledged within ten (10) days, it is the student's responsibility to contact University Housing Services to confirm the request was received.

-5. The student will be held responsible for cancellation charges as outlined above.
-The cancellation date is the date the written request for cancellation is received in University Housing Services or, if after the halls open, the date the student officially checks out of the residence hall with the Residence Hall Coordinator.
+4. The student will be held responsible for cancellation charges as outlined above.
+The cancellation date will be determined in accordance with the tables above.
+Students who cancel their contract after moving into University Housing are required to vacate the premises within three (3) days and cancellation fees will be calculated based on the date the student officially checks out of the residence hall with the Residence Hall Coordinator.

 6. No reduction for summer housing charges will be made for cancellations occurring during the last two weeks of the summer session.

-8. Upon the non-payment of any portion of the rental herein, the University may cancel the contract and may refuse new registration to the student.
+8. Upon the non-payment of any portion of the summer housing rates herein, the University may cancel the contract and may refuse new registration to the student.

 9. Residence Hall contract cancellation charges for first-time Illinois State University students receiving Title IV financial aid are in compliance with Public Act 102-325, the Higher Education Amendments.
 Examples of the residence hall cancellation charges for Title IV recipients are available upon request from Illinois State University, University Housing Services, Campus Box 2600, Normal, IL 61790-2600.